About The Potsdam City Tour:

-Hopping off at stop 5 places you within easy walking distance of the Biosphäre, an indoor tropical botanical garden located in the Volkspark.
-This renowned institution showcases over 20,000 plant species and a huge variety of exotic fauna.
+The Biosphäre, an indoor tropical botanical garden located in the Volkspark, showcases over 20,000 plant species and a huge variety of exotic fauna.
 Stick around for one of the Biosphäre's hourly indoor thunderstorm displays.

 The Potsdam Filmmuseum is a must-visit for any film buff.
 The museum's signature exhibition is 'The Dream Factory – 100 Years of Film in Babelsberg', which was put together to celebrate the 100th anniversary of Babelsberg Studio- the oldest large-scale film studio in the world!